What Is Grounding?

 Grounding is a term used to mean recentering and reconnecting with the earth.
 Refocusing and re-establishing yourself to a state where you feel centered, whole and complete in who you are, what your life path is and where you are in this moment in your life.
 It is a way to become re-rooted to your physical self, by reconnecting with the physical world - the Earth.
 The easiest way to describe grounding is actually in a feeling - you are grounded when you feel calm, peaceful and centered in where you are and your space in time at this moment.

-You are solid and observant like a tree in an open grassland plain, unmoving and perfectly content.
+Grounded feels like you are stable and observant like a tree in an open grassland plain, unmoving and utterly content.